-Shock absorbers, or struts, are one of the most important suspension components in any car.
+Shock absorbers, or struts, are essential suspension components in any car.
 Their only function is to absorb the shock impulses caused by road bumps and stop the car from jumping up and down.
-With time, they wear out or even fail completely.
-As this affects driving characteristics and poses a safety issue, it is important to replace them if there are any symptoms.
+With time, they wear out or even fail.
+As this affects driving characteristics and poses a safety issue, it is essential to replace them if there are any symptoms.
+This guide will discuss changing rear struts on a Mercedes R-Class w251.

 – Mechanic toolset